patopnp/DocumentClassifier/README.md

 ### Software architecture:

 #### MVC pattern.

-Model: Refers to the data model classes (Categories, NaiveBayesClassifier) used for business logic, in this case probabilistic calculations.
+<b>Model:</b> Refers to the data model classes (Categories, NaiveBayesClassifier) used for business logic, in this case probabilistic calculations.

-View: Refers to the presentation of the data models, and GUI elements with which the users interacts (Swing Widgets).
+<b>View:</b> Refers to the presentation of the data models, and GUI elements with which the users interacts (Swing Widgets).

-Controller: Handles user inputs and updates the models.
+<b>Controller:</b> Handles user inputs and updates the models.
 Provides the action listeners for the view components (Buttons, File choosers).

 #### Observer pattern
 For updating view components when the category files or path is changed.